pgRouting/workshop/docs/source/chapters/topology.rst

 Now we are ready for our first routing query with :doc:`Dijkstra algorithm
 <shortest_path>`!

-.. _4-Adjust:

-Analize and Adjust the Routing Network Topology
+Analyze and Adjust the Routing Network Topology
 -------------------------------------------------------------------------------

 Analyzing the topology with `pgr_analyzeGraph